Camillasavarese/SDS-Bradley-Terry-model-for-Serie-A-championship/README.md

-# SDS-Bradley-Terry-model-for-Serie-A-championship
+## SDS-Bradley-Terry-model-for-Serie-A-championship
-Applying a Bayesian inference model to real data.
+For this project  I used the Bradeley Terry model in a Bayesian inference context.
+The R studio software was used to implement the algorithms.